Murder of Elisa Izquierdo: Escalation of abuse

-Reportedly, despite the fact that in addition to having by this time borne six children (three of whom had been born after Elisa), Awilda targeted Elisa for almost all of the abuse she inflicted upon her children.
-(Note: The abuse endured by Elisa' siblings after Awilda obtained custody of her daughter included beatings with leather straps and placing their hands upon hot stoves.)
+Reportedly, despite having borne six children by this time (three of whom had been born after Elisa), Awilda targeted Elisa for almost all of the abuse she inflicted upon her children.
+(Note: The abuse endured by Elisa's siblings after Awilda obtained custody of her daughter included beatings with leather straps and placing their hands upon hot stoves.)
 After withdrawing her from her school, Elisa was locked in her bedroom, was denied any opportunity to socialize with her siblings or to leave the apartment and was denied access to the toilet—being forced to use a chamber pot.
 Neighbors also reported hearing sounds of Elisa being beaten and otherwise abused, later reporting hearing Elisa's repeatedly pleading with her mother to stop hitting her, crying out pleas such as: "Mommy, Mommy, please stop!
 No more!
 I'm sorry."
 Some neighbors did report their suspicions of child abuse to child welfare authorities; however, no effective action was taken.
 Other neighbors reportedly knew of the abuse Elisa and—to a much lesser degree—her siblings endured, but failed to notify authorities.
 (Note: Following Elisa's murder, a neighbor of Awilda Lopez named Tony Ng would justify the collective failure of all her neighbors who had heard the ongoing sounds of Elisa's evident abuse and her pleading to her mother for the mistreatment to cease by simply stating: "We thought it [was simply] her way of disciplining her kids.
 That's not unusual, in this building at least.")
 Some neighbors noted that Awilda would refer to Elisa as a "Mongoloid" and a "filthy little whore" who had been placed under a spell by her father.

 A representative from the federally funded parenting program which had endorsed Awilda's initial motion to achieve sole custody of her daughter also reported that Awilda had herself phoned him, complaining that her daughter was unable to control her bladder or bowels, had cut off her hair and was apparently drinking from the toilet.
 In response to this phone call from Awilda, this representative did call a representative from the Manhattan Child Welfare Authorities, who rebuffed his requests to visit the Lopez residence.